Health: Health for Palestine (H4P)

 In 3 refugee camps in the West Bank through Community Health Workers

-15 trained community health workers employed
+30 young Palestinians trained as community health workers

 Ongoing CHW training on community health care, treatment plans for patients, ethics of data collecting & sharing